Erik Kramer: Post-playing career

 PC 803(c) allegation (related to statute of limitations – tolling): RC 4.421 circumstances in aggravation – taking advantage of a position of trust, vulnerable victim, large monetary loss, crime involved sophistication and planning.
 Cortney Baird was placed on 10 years felony probation, sentenced to 180 days in jail, no working as a caregiver or managing finances of others during probation and Erik Kramer received a 10-year criminal protection order.
-Cortney Baird is currently incarcerated at Century Regional Detention Facility in Lynwood, California.
+Courtney Baird received six months' prison time after agreeing to pay restitution of $170,000.